thoelken/dataplan/Bugs - Improvements.md

 ## General
   * ics reminder export does not work - even neccessary ?
-  * menu button blue in minipage version
+  * menu button in minipage version still blue
+  * does not work in Brave Browser - what about others?